arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

       <FamilyName value="Familyname Condensed"/>
 ```

-A valid point I’ve heard on this test is: “Why should ‘Name Table Entries’ affect the CFF table?
+A valid critique I’ve heard on this test is, essentially: “Why should ‘Name Table Entry’ parameters affect the CFF table?
 They are separate tables.”
 That is fair, but it also seems reasonable to assume that, because the CFF table refers to the font by a `name`, `FullName`, and `FamilyName`, these might be controllable by `Localized Family Name` and `Localized Style Name` properties, or (as a last resort) custom parameters such as `Name Table Entry` (especially because Glyphs offers no custom parameters such as “CFF Name Entry”).

 ### Test 3: Correcting static names messes up variable instance names